datree-wework-demo/include-media-redux/README.md

 ```

 ### Distribute
-Lints, cleans, bundles, and generates docs for distribution
+Lints, cleans, and bundles for distribution
 ```shell
 $ yarn dist
 ```